 In 2023, Linda was honored to be appointed to the Board of Directors for “Swinging With Purpose.”
 SWP is a 501c3 organization that holds event-based fundraisers to provide support to grassroots organizations serving the needs of women, girls, and children in communities across the United States.
 Since their inception in 2013, SWP has raised and distributed over $1,200,000.00 to countless organizations that assist women in need.

 Linda has served as a faculty member for the National Institute for the Trial Advocacy (NITA) Skills Program at Georgetown University Law Center, and she is a frequent panel member and speaker for numerous CLE programs and conferences.
 She served as co-counsel with the Washington Lawyers Committee for Civil Rights and Urban Affairs in employment discrimination cases.

 Linda is a permanent member of the Fourth Circuit Judicial Conference, a past President of the Board of Governors of the Federal Bar Association of Maryland, and an active member in the Women's Bar Associations of both Maryland and the District of Columbia.

 Linda attended Longwood University in Virginia on a full gymnastic scholarship.
 She is a graduate of St. Mary's University Law School, San Antonio, Texas, where she served as an associate editor of the Law Review.

 In her spare time, Linda is an avid golfer and swimmer.
 She also loves to paint and listen to classical music.
-She has two adult sons (J. Michael and Luke) who along with her husband, are the joy of her life.
+She has two adult sons (J. Michael and Luke) and a granddaughter, Nora James, who along with her husband, are the joy of her life.